yohang/CalendR/README.md

 -----------------------

  * Renderers (WIP)
- * Integration for current frameworks (Symfony2 bundle already in development)
+ * Integration for current frameworks (Symfony2 bundle and Silex ServiceProvider already available)
  * Add providers for some hosted services